contentstack/webhook-listener/README.md

 Contentstack is a headless CMS with an API-first approach.
 It is a CMS that developers can use to build powerful cross-platform applications in their favorite languages.
 Build your application frontend, and Contentstack will take care of the rest.
 [Read More](https://www.contentstack.com/).

 ## Contentstack Webhook Listener

-Contentstack webhook listener is HTTP webserver to get notified when Contentstacak webhook gets triggered.
-It is used as trigger in Contentstack DataSync to start synchronizing data.
+The Contentstack Webhook Listener is an HTTP web server used to notify the module when a webhook is triggered.
+As soon as the webhook is triggered, the data synchronization process begins by notifying the specific module, that is, DataSync Manager

-### Prerequisite
+## Prerequisite

 Node.js 8+

-### Usage
+## Usage

 ```js
 import * as listener from '@contentstack/wehbook-listener';